Mvgnu/MCP-Host/backend/README.md

 script under `scripts/remediation_harness/` (documented in the harness README).
 The harness now emits a JSON manifest enumerating the executed validation tags so dashboards can ingest `validation:remediation_flow`, `validation:remediation-concurrency`, and the chaos matrix lineage.

+### Continuous verification manifests

+- Scenario definitions live under `scripts/remediation_harness/scenarios/` and can be authored as YAML or JSON.
+Each document includes a scenario `name`, tracking `tag`, `kind`, and one or more tenant shards to exercise.
+The backend integration test loader resolves the directory via the `REM_FABRIC_SCENARIO_DIR` environment variable (defaulting to the repo's harness folder) and will fail fast if the directory is empty or missing.
+- `backend/tests/remediation_flow.rs` materializes a run matrix from the manifest documents before spawning chaos scenarios, ensuring new regression fixtures (for example historical incidents) automatically join the verification fabric without code changes.
+- `scripts/remediation_harness/run_harness.sh` now aggregates scenario manifests into a machine-verifiable JSON artifact containing the SHA-256 for each source document.
+Dashboards can diff the manifest to detect drift, while operators have a single manifest recording the backend database URL, generation timestamp, scenario root, and individual scenario descriptors.